Fresh olive oil emerging from the cold press — liquid gold

 Never exceeding 27°C — the temperature at which delicate compounds remain intact

 Heat is the enemy of quality.
-Industrial presses heat the paste to 40, 50, even 60 degrees to speed extraction.
-This yields more oil per olive, more efficiency, more profit.
-It also destroys the volatile compounds that give exceptional oil its complexity, its bitterness, its peppery finish—the very qualities that make oil worth tasting.
+Industrial presses take the paste to 40, 50, even 60 degrees to speed extraction — more oil per olive, and less of everything worth tasting: the complexity, the bitterness, the peppery finish.

 <6 hours harvest-to-press